dmpstats/sCRM/inst/app/markdown/info_buttons_docs/trbn_operation.md

 **Operational Wind Availability**: the percentage of time wind conditions allow for turbine operation per month.
 Treated as point estimates.

 **Proportion of Month Operational**: Proportion of month during which turbines are operational.
-Actual inputs used in collision risk calculations, given by the difference between monthly wind availability as monthly downtime.
+Computed as the difference between monthly wind availability as monthly downtime, these are the actual values used in collision risk calculations.

 Months with missing values for either downtime or wind availability will be excluded from collision calculations.